hoz006/cse15l-lab-report/tutorial.md

 ## 2. Remotely Connecting
 Then, in Visual Studio Code,we will connect to the remote computer using VSCode’s remote option.

 For the first step, open a terminal in VSCode.
-Your command will look like this, but with the zz replaced by the letters in your course-specific account.
-Then use the command:
+Your command should look like this, but the account should be replaced the address in your course-specific account.
+Command:

 > ssh account